paul-pilipczuk/firemsb/README.md

 Within the `src` folder there are the also components and pages for the web application, these are organized by what the function of the page is and they route between eachother.

 ## Flask Installations and Configuration After Cloning
 Currently the packages being used for video playback control and any transformations to the data itself can be found in `yolo` folder.
 Within here `video_tools_XXX.py` files that contain scripts that will be used for video processing for different setups.
 These were the building blocks of the `flask_server` folder.
-Create a virtual enviroment
+Create a virtual enviroment:

 - pip (Python package manager)